The basics of novated leasing

 We estimate your running costs at the start of the lease based on how much you think you’ll drive per year.
 But we can change those running costs at any time throughout the term.

-At the end of the term, we refund the account balance back to the employer to pay to you as taxable salary.
+At the end of the term, we refund any remaining account balance back to the employer to pay to you as taxable salary.

 If I include running costs, can I pick my own insurance provider?

 Yes, absolutely.
-Novated Lease Australia customers are free to source their own insurance and there is no extra charge if you decide to do that.
+Novated Lease Australia can help you source insurance, but customers are free to find their own policy and there is no extra charge if you decide to do that.

 You set up the policy as you normally would and we include the cost in the lease budget and reimburse you so you're still getting the tax benefit.